rzlamrr/commit-bot/README.md

 ## Quote of The Day
-> *"Never apologize for showing feeling.
-When you do so, you apologize for truth."*
+> *"There is no greater harm than that of time wasted."*
 >
->\- Benjamin Disraeli
+>\- Michelangelo

-updated: 04/21/21 01:15 WIB
+updated: 04/21/21 02:11 WIB